 - We added a section that speaks to using Setmore with third-party integrations, including payment providers that allow you to take payments within Setmore.

-- We added language that clarifies how subscription fees work for our paid services like Setmore Premium and Live Booking.
+- We added language that clarifies how subscription fees work for our paid services like Setmore Premium.

 - We added language that clarifies the purpose and use of electronic communications that we send you.

 A note on obtaining a Data Processing Addendum (DPA)

 If you’re in the EU or otherwise fall under the purview of GDPR and need to obtain a DPA from Setmore, you can sign our DPA at the following link:

 Setmore – EU Data Processing Addendum (DPA) >